 Where Can I Hike?

 As always, hiking is permitted only on designated trails.
 Hikers may use the full trail system unless otherwise marked in the field.
 When using shared use trails that are open to skiing, please avoid hiking in ski tracks.
-Hikers may also use footpaths that are marked with “hike only” red stakes or international hiker signs at the trailhead.
+Hikers may also use footpaths that are marked with hiking signs at trailheads.
 Skiers and snowshoers should not use “hike only” trails.
-All users should stay on trails at all times to protect Arboretum land, as plants and animal habitat can be damaged under the snow, please stay on trails at all times.
+To protect plant and animal habitat under the snow, please stay on trails at all times.

 Why Are Some Trails Closed?